Covid-19 : Myanmar & Radiant Tours’ response

--border closure and ban on commercial international flights, suspension of all types of visa for all nationalities extended until 31 May 2021 ;
+-border closure and ban on commercial international flights, suspension of all types of visa, including e-visa, social visa and visa on arrival, for all nationalities extended until 31 July 2021 ;

 -entry of foreign businessmen and experts is subject to approval by the government investment agencies, the Ministry of Foreign Affairs, the Ministry of International Cooperation and the Central Committee for Prevention, Control and Treatment of Covid-19 on the “case by case” basis.
 Foreigners who will be granted entry permission, could enter Myanmar on relief flights operated by Myanmar Airways International or Myanmar National Airlines (Radiant Tours will assist you in purchasing the tickets);

--compulsory quarantine for 14 days in a designated facility for those entering Myanmar on relief flights; compulsory quarantine for 14 days (at a designated facility or at home) for those being in contact with confirmed Covid-19 cases;
+-compulsory 10-day quarantine in a designated facility for those entering Myanmar on relief flights;

--wearing a face mask is compulsory in public places and outdoors.
-Open businesses (factories, hotels, cafes, shops, offices, etc.) must strictly follow government rules & regulations aimed at preventing the spread of Covid-19 among workers and visitors (temperature checks, social distancing, wearing masks, disinfection of surfaces, etc.).
+-wearing a face mask is compulsory in public places and recommended outdoors.
+Open businesses (factories, hotels, cafes, shops, offices, etc.) must strictly follow government rules & regulations aimed at preventing the spread of Covid-19 among employees and visitors (temperature checks, social distancing, wearing masks, disinfection of surfaces, etc.).

-Nevertheless, Myanmar tourism industry is keeping pace with the world travel trends and is eager to resume tourism activities, in total safety for health & well-being of consumers, travel professionals and local communities.
+Nevertheless, Myanmar tourism industry is keeping pace with the world travel trends and is eager to resume tourism activities, in total safety for health & well-being of visitors, travel professionals and local communities.

 The most revered Myanmar pagodas (including Shwedagon pagoda in Yangon, Maha Muni pagoda in Mandalay, Bagan temples, Golden Rock pagoda) are now open for visitors and pilgrims.

-In general, hotels, guesthouses, restaurants, cafés and other hospitality industry enterprises are gradually opening and welcoming domestic visitors.
+Hotels, guesthouses, leisure & recreative areas, restaurants and other hospitality industry enterprises are gradually opening and welcoming domestic visitors.

 During the pandemic of Covid-19 and at the all stages of recovery,